anilzeybek/rod-maneuvering/README.md

 Rewards are 0 for each step except +1 for step to goal state.
 When agent reaches to goal state, episode ends and positions reset.
 <br><br>
 With this hyperparameters, learning completely happens after average of 130.000 steps.
+If you use q-learning instead of prioritized sweeping, average of 1.720.000 steps required to learn completely.

 ## Usage
 To install requirements:
 ```console